 7. If you’re buying more than 4-6 units, be sure to get a product demo!

 Local dealers can demo and/or let you borrow products for FREE!
 Otherwise, many manufacturers will ship you a fixture for just a deposit and the cost of shipping it back to them so that you can try it out.

 You want to see how the light works with your current setup, if is is bright enough, how it works of skin tones, etc.

-Recommended LED Fixtures
+My Recommended LED Fixtures

 There is the right product for every application, and it sure doesn’t have to be the most expensive!
-However, keep in mind that if you do shoot video, wash people in white/amber or need smooth fading, you may want to reconsider your price range.

 Like Our Free Content?